aabssmc/EventCore/README.md

 - /tpdead - eventcore.command.tpdead - Teleports all dead players.
 - /unrevive - eventcore.command.unrevive - Unrevives an alive player.
 - /userevive - eventcore.command.userevive - Uses a revive if the sender has enough revives.
-- /visibility - eventcore.command.visibility - Hides players.
+- /visibility - eventcore.visibility.use - Hides players.

 ## Permissions:
 - eventcore.visibility.staffbypass - Lets players see the permission holder during hide staff.
 - eventcore.visibility.all - Use '/visibility all'.
-- eventcore.visibility.all - Use '/visibility staff'.
+- eventcore.visibility.staff - Use '/visibility staff'.
-- eventcore.visibility.all - Use '/visibility off'.
+- eventcore.visibility.off - Use '/visibility off'.
 - eventcore.reviveall.bypass - Won't revive the permission holder in a revive all..